OJB-Quantum/QC-Hardware-How-To/README.md

 Everything you need for quantum hardware engineering in the field.

 "In a sense, the physical realization of a quantum computer is an automated 'scatterometry' of quantum logic gates.
-To develop expertise in quantum hardware is to study and practice quantum metrology, metrology, and manufacturing (with a heavy focus on nanotechnology, vacuum technology, and cryogenics)." - Onri Jay Benally
+To develop expertise in quantum hardware is to study and practice quantum metrology, metrology, automation, and manufacturing (with a heavy focus on nanotechnology, vacuum technology, and cryogenics)." - Onri Jay Benally

 ---